Minutes go by the clock

 Aware of their sonorous passage

-My body and viscera are in the hands of God
+My body is in the hands of God

 Penetrate the epidermis

 But remembering that this space is all mine

 An opportunity, emptiness to be filled,I own time